Abeikud/WeEvents/README2.md

 - Interface Implementation: Your system must implement the ManagementSystem<T> interface.

-- Demo: To showcase all of the features of your Management System, you should add a robust example in Main.java that creates an instance of your Manaagement system class and add many entities to it (creating and adding the many entities may be a good task to hand to generative AI).
+- Demo: To showcase all of the features of your Management System, you should add a robust example in Main.java that creates an instance of your Management system class and add many entities to it (creating and adding the many entities may be a good task to hand to generative AI).
 This demo must include a call to `reportAll`, but should also include at least 2 other meaningful reports (e.g., for a Library Management System, a report for a given Book that prints its title, author, id, status, borrowing history, and the list of Patrons that have an active hold placed on it (if applicable.
-A report for a given Patron might include their Libraruy card number, all currently borrowed books and holds, as all as indicating if any are overdue, and a list of all books previously borrowed.).
+A report for a given Patron might include their Library card number, all currently borrowed books and holds, as all as indicating if any are overdue, and a list of all books previously borrowed.).

 ---